Impostor/Impostor/docs/Running-the-server.md

 3. Download either the Windows or the Linux version.
 4. Extract the zip.
 5. Modify `config.json` to your liking.
 Documentation can be found [here](Server-configuration.md) *(this step is mandatory if you want to expose this server to other devices)*
 6. LINUX ONLY!
-Set permissions 755 to Impostor.Server / plugins / libraries with chmod 755 Impostor.Server plugins libraries.
-Set 644 to config.json with chmod 644 config.json
+Set permissions 755 to Impostor.Server / plugins / libraries with `chmod 755 Impostor.Server plugins libraries`.
+Set 644 to config.json with `chmod 644 config.json`.
 7. Run `Impostor.Server.exe` (Windows) / `Impostor.Server` (Linux)

 ### Using docker